The Legend of Zelda: Majora's Mask 3D: Development

 The Legend of Zelda series producer Eiji Aonuma and co-developers Grezzo had started the development of Majora's Mask 3D immediately after the release of Ocarina of Time 3D in June 2011, after being suggested to do so by Shigeru Miyamoto.
 The project itself, however, was put under wraps for the greater part of its development, with Aonuma and others involved with its development neither confirming nor denying the existence of the game, but rather, suggesting that a Majora's Mask remake was "not an impossibility", depending on interest and demand.
 During development, Aonuma played through the original version of Majora's Mask, this time while keeping a list of things which would be adjusted in the remake.
 This became colloquially known as the "what in the world" list, composed of moments that stuck out to him as unreasonable and alienating for players.
 After the first draft, the list was passed on to the team at Grezzo, who would regularly update the list with moments from their own experiences with the Nintendo 64 version.
-He believes the remake feels less unforgiving than the original as a result.
+He believes the remake feels more forgiving than the original as a result.
 Because Aonuma was also working on A Link Between Worlds at the same time as Majora's Mask 3D, he took ideas and themes from that game and incorporated them into the remake, though did not name which ones in particular.
 Additionally because production took such a long time, with a continuously growing checklist of gameplay updates and revisions, Grezzo was instructed to include support for New Nintendo 3DS models in the latter half of development, such as camera control with the C-Stick.